ihemmige/RouteWeatherAPI/README.md

 }

 This second endpoint includes all the same data except for the time, but the difference is that this endpoint, rather than getting the forecasted time when the user drives through the city, provides just the current weather in each of those cities.

+Further iterations on this API will involve providing an easier integrated method with a map for the user to compare routes and use weather forecasts to provide adjusted driving time estimates (in conjunction with my RouteWeatherFrontend (https://github.com/ihemmige/RouteWeatherFrontend).

 Note:
 Uses Google Maps API for directions data, Free Weather API (https://www.weatherapi.com/docs/) for weather data.